 Subscribe and stay up-to-date with everything recruitment related by receiving a weekly content digest and email updates on new resources!

 What personality traits do high-performing hospitality employees have?

 Working in hospitality isn’t for everybody.
 There are the long, irregular hours, the often demanding customers and the intense physical side of the job.
 It takes a certain type of personality not only to deal with these challenges but to actually thrive on them.

-- • They have a (very) high stress tolerance
+- They have a high tolerance to stress

 Hiring high performing hospitality employees increases productivity and thus provides a distinct advantage for your business.
 (Image source)